campanam/BaitsTools/README.md

 `gem install baitstools-1.7.4.gem`

 ### macOS Installation
 macOS uses a deprecated version of Tcl-Tk as its default Tk framework.
-If you have compilation issues with the tk gem, install [ActiveTcl 8.5](https://www.activestate.com/products/activetcl/downloads/) and then reinstall the tk gem (`gem install tk`).
-Please note that the tk gem is not currently compatible with Tcl-Tk 8.6, so you will need to install the 8.5 version.
+For best results, install [ActiveTcl 8.6](https://www.activestate.com/products/activetcl/downloads/) and then reinstall the tk gem (`gem install tk`).
+Tcl-Tk can also be installed using [Homebrew](https://brew.sh) or [Anaconda](https://anaconda.org/), but the windows are not optimized for these methods.

 _Automatic Installation (macOS):_
 For macOS users, there is a script `osx_install.sh` that will automatically install the [Ruby Version Manager](https://rvm.io/) and the BaitsTools gem.
 To install using the script: